carlaciar/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-# Python - if/else, loops, functions
+# Sprint 2, Week 1: Python - if/else, loops, functions
 **Requirements**
 - Allowed editors: `vi`, `vim`, `emacs`
 - All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.*)